-There isn't really any quick start guide.
+There isn't really any "quick start" guide.
 This course involves a lot of focused reading.
 This welcome message, the schedule of lessons and assessments, and the notes on discusssion posts should clarify many of the expectations around the successful completion of this course.

 Please read this entire page carefully, and perhaps even print it out and make some notes.
 It lays out many important points about how the class works and your responsibilities.

-The course is about how changing technologies influence human behaviour and social interaction, and how technology can actually have a shaping effect on "human nature" as such.
+The course is about how our changing technologies influence human behaviour and social interaction, and how technology can actually have a shaping effect on "human nature" as such.
 Technology doesn't just mean today's electronic advances, but everything humans have done to extend our reach into and impact on the world (for better or worse), from agriculture and the invention of the wheel to Artificial Intelligence.
 The focus in this course, however, is the last couple of hundred years.

 Following the midterm, we will be taking a closer look at how our current digital and network technologies may be changing human life - in particular, social interaction, our sense of self, morality, and what it means to be a human being.
-We'll look at changes to our understanding of intellience and knowledge; we'll watch documentaries about people who spend significant amounts of their time in virtual worlds like Second Life and multiplayer games; we'll explore new moral questions that only arise when we have multiple, virtual social personas; we'll question the meaning of human identity itself; we'll examine love and sex in the networked world; and we'll take a peek at the possibility of greater than human intelligence emerging in the near future, perhaps taking humans into a new form of existence that we can only guess about at present.
+We'll look at changes to our understanding of intellience and knowledge; we'll watch documentaries about people who spend significant amounts of their time in virtual worlds like Second Life, VRChat, and multiplayer games; we'll explore new moral questions that only arise when we have multiple, virtual social personas; we'll question the meaning of human identity itself; we'll examine love and sex in the networked world; and we'll take a peek at the possibility of greater than human intelligence emerging in the near future, perhaps taking humans into a new form of existence that we can only guess about at present.

 2. Blackboard Instructor announcements, discussion boards, quizzes, and exams are handled in the Blackboard site.
 There are links in the Blackboard site to the lessons and schedule on soci3005.com.

 The readings you are held responsible for are my lessons.
-Suggested additional readings are available on the web or as downloadable PDFs.
+Suggested additional readings and viewings are available on the web or as downloadable PDFs.
 These are linked to from the right-hand sidebar for each lesson.
-You are expected to read carefully and without distraction each lesson before or during the week it is assigned to.
+You are expected to read carefully and without distraction each lesson before or during the week it is assigned.
 Then you are asked to think about the ideas in the lesson, and then to respond to them.
 That is the "class," and at least the amount of time you would spend in a lecture should be devoted to it each week.

 Your mark in the course is based on three kinds of exercises and assessments: (1) quizzes on the information in the lessons, (2) discussion posts, and (3) exams.

 You will get full marks for the discussion posts as long as you make them on time and follow the instructions.
 The quizzes and exams are marked to assess your accurate knowledge and understanding of the material I've presented.
 Quizzes and multiple choice exams are marked in an automated way by Blackboard.
+You can of course look up the answers in another browser window, but the timing is fairly tight so you would be wise to pay attention when reading and to review the Key concepts, people, etc topics in the right-hand sidebars of the lessons before taking the multiple-choice assessments.

 The discussion posts are meant to replace classroom discussion and aid in study and enriching all of our understanding.
-Each week you are expected to write a medium-length (usually 250-750 words) response to the week's lesson by midnight on Friday night, and then you should go back and read all the posts by your colleagues for that week and respond to two of them by Monday night at midnight.
+Each week you are expected to write a medium-length (usually 250-750 words) response to the week's lesson by midnight on Friday night, and then you should go back and read all or many of the posts by your colleagues for that week and respond to two of them by Monday night at midnight.

 Do not use ChatGPT.
 If your post is full of generalities and vague statements and sounds like it was written by a chatbot you will not get credit.
 Misspell some words, mess up the grammar, say something only a flawed human would say.
 Let me hear your voice.
 Focus on my lesson and what YOU thought.
 I want to hear that I've been understood.
+I want to hear your voice, even if English isn't your best language, or you don't like writing, or whatever.

 Not this.
 Your purpose is to CONTINUE the conversation - add to it, make them think twice, tell them how their insight has ignited a new thought in your own head.
 Argue with them.
 Ask them a question about what they said.

 You will get the full two marks for your own post as long as it is clear that you have read the lesson for the week you are responding to.
 You can say anything you want about it!
 You can ask a question about something you had difficulty understanding, make a comment or criticism, add to what is said in the lesson, and so forth.
-Do not just write something about what you think the lesson is about without having read it, though.
-You will want to mention ideas from the lesson explicitly, to be sure it is clear that you read and thought about it ...
+Do not just write something about what you think the lesson is about without having read it.
+You will want to mention ideas from the lesson explicitly, to be sure it is clear that you read it and thought about them ...

 1. Read the lesson, before Friday night.